 The options impact the users differently, but they’re all based on one’s preference for engagement.

 Pro tip: As you track your growth on Facebook, keep in mind that fans can follow but not like your page (and vice versa).
-Additionally, Facebook recently announced that likes for public pages were going to begin shifting to followers only.
-With this news, there is a big possibility that brand pages will see this update soon.
 Facebook likes are vanity metrics and do not adequately display the power of your content and the engagement on your brand page.
 Focus more on the quality of your content instead of the number of likes on your page.

 6. Don’t overlook the power of community engagement on Facebook.